18 Startling and Terrific Horror Movies

-The collection will catch your interest because overall, they are worth the time and cash.
-Each short is produced and acted intelligently well.
-The fourth one I like the best.
-The Box makes the whole collection a scary, fun time to share with your friends.
-The movie is deep and kind of meaningful.
-The kids grow up and become who they are and you can’t do anything but be their mom.
-What they do to their mom is horrific.
+The movies will catch your interest because each short is produced and acted intelligently well.
+The fourth one is the best.
+It's called The Box and makes the whole collection a scary, fun time to be shared with your friends.
+The movie is deep and meaningful.
+The kids grow up and become who they are, and she can't do anything but be their mom.
+What they do to her is unbelievably horrific.

-Only Living Son is my next choice out of the four shorts.
-The story is about a mother being left on her own at a stressful party and the rest of her life.
-It’s a mother’s nightmare for real.
-The movie is produced well and the acting is believable.
+Only Living Son is my next favorite choice out of the four shorts.
+The story follows a mother, and she's left on her own at a stressful party.
+She continues this experience for the rest of her life.
+It's a mother's nightmare for real.
+The production is good, and the acting is believable.

-The teaser horror movie trailer is pretty clever with the retro-look of camping in the 1950s or 1960s.
+The teaser horror movie trailer is entertaining with the retro-look of camping in the 1950s or 1960s.
 Directed by Jenn Wexler, The Ranger follows a group of punks.
-The cops confront them and they head for a national park.
+The cops confront them, and they head for a national park.
 Chelsea, played by Chloe Levine, and her pals bolt from the city.
-They decided to lay low in an old cabin that is abandoned by Chelsea’s family.
+They decided to lay low in an old cabin that is abandoned by Chelsea's family.

-The fall prey to the watchful eye of an obsessive park ranger, played by Jeremy Holm.
-The ranger holds a secret concerning Chelsea's past.
+They fall prey to the watchful eye of an obsessive park ranger, played by Jeremy Holm.
+He holds a secret concerning Chelsea's past.

 The horror movie is about surviving in the forest while someone is chasing and killing your friends.
 Humor and glitter mix with the gore to keep the pace moving.